Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both fake clues clearly misdirect to the wrong answer choices.
-The first points to the
+The fake clues point towards activities or fields of study that are not directly related to the concept of a country, a city or a continent.
+'Constructing buildings' and 'studying ancient civilizations' are related, but not directly, and therefore serve as good misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices